 I pretty quickly learned that shooting moving wildlife with a long lens has many different challenges than my typical travel and landscape photography.
-Luckily, it took us 5 days to actually navigate to Wrangel Island on the Spirit of Enderby Polar Expedition ship, so I had time to practice and screw up a lot before I had my first polar bear sighting.
+Luckily, it took us 5 days to actually travel to Wrangel Island on the Spirit of Enderby Polar Expedition ship, so I had time to practice and screw up a lot before I had my first polar bear sighting.

 High shutter speed helps minimize the camera shake and ensures sharper images.
 Even the slightest movement is magnified by a telephoto lens – it’s simple physics…

 “To illustrate the effect of movement on a long lens, imagine pointing a pen and then moving your wrist ever so slightly, the end of the pen moves a small amount.
 Now take a yardstick, hold it the same way and move your wrist the same amount – notice how much more movement there is at the end of the yardstick compared to the pen.
 The same thing holds true for long lenses in relationship to shorter ones.” — E.J.
 Peiker

 Bright days are your friend as they will allow you to shoot at higher shutter speeds and keep the ISO low giving you less noise.
 I learned pretty quickly to put the shutter as fast as I possibly could.
 Let’s just say that I had lots of fuzzy shots to begin with!

 But I got much better over the 2 weeks of practicing every day!